amiraghasadeghi/skill-test-proj/README-JOURNAL-SUMMARY.txt

 ---------Refactoring Journey:

 Post unit tests, embarked on comprehensive refactoring.
 Focused on enhancing maintainability, scalability, and overall quality by adhering to DRY and SOLID principles.
-Implementing DRY and SOLID Principles: Eliminated redundant code, introduced a centralized ParsingValidator for parsing-related validations, and ensured that each class adhered to the SOLID principles, including using interfaces for dependency inversion.
+Implementing DRY and SOLID Principles: Eliminated redundant code, introduced a centralised ParsingValidator for parsing-related validations, and ensured that each class adhered to the SOLID principles, including using interfaces for dependency inversion.
 Enhanced Error Handling: Implemented strategic exception handling, including specific handling for parsing errors with ParsingException.
-Logging Integration: Added a centralized logging service, with considerations for both VM hosted applications and cloud-based services like Azure App Services.
+Logging Integration: Added a centralised logging service, with considerations for both VM hosted applications and cloud-based services like Azure App Services.

 ---------Clash of Rules: